Omron logo

 To achieve sustainable procurement, we pursue activities in two stages: Initiatives with all suppliers and initiatives with critical suppliers.

-With all suppliers, aiming to achieve stable procurement, we ask them to comply with OMRON Group Sustainable Procurement Guidelines that include purchasing policies covering environment, compliance among others.
+With all suppliers, aiming to achieve stable procurement, we ask them to comply with OMRON Group Sustainable Procurement Guidelines that include purchasing policies covering human rights, environment, compliance among others.
 By defining minimum requirements across five management categories - environment, chemical substance, quality, contract, and financial management – we are working together to make improvements to meet all of these requirements.
-With critical suppliers, we are committed to continuously making progresses by confirming RBA compliance policies with top levels at each organization, setting mutual targets to meet RBA requirements.

 We will keep working to strengthen business relationships with our critical suppliers over the medium and long term, increasing purchasing ratios from them to strengthen sustainability in our supply chain more effectively.